NicholasMorris-1/rdkit-ocaml/README.md

 # RDKit-OCaml

 This project provides an interface to use RDkit inside OCaml.
 RDKit is a cheminformatics library implemented in C++.
 There are Python, Java and JavaScript bindings available, but it would be useful to take advantage of some OCaml features such as GADTs for cheminformatics work.
-The RDKit library now has an API that exposes some of its most common functionality in a C wrapper [C Wrapper](https://greglandrum.github.io/rdkit-blog/posts/2021-05-01-rdkit-cffi-part1.html).
+The RDKit library now has an API that exposes some of its most common functionality in a [C Wrapper](https://greglandrum.github.io/rdkit-blog/posts/2021-05-01-rdkit-cffi-part1.html).

 Here we use [ctypes](https://opam.ocaml.org/packages/ctypes/), to call the exposed C functions, the heavy lifting is done in /lib/cffi.ml.

-Using this approach we can only use the functions in minimimallib, and if we wanted to extend to the full RDKit functionality we would require a new approach.
+Using this approach we can only use the functions in minimimallib, and if we wanted to extend to the full RDKit functionality, we would require a new approach.
 It should be possible to run the rest through SWIG and someone more knowledgeable than me in C would be able to clean the generated C layer.

 In the main file we have a minimal example of generating a canonical smiles string.
 But I still need to write a full test suite for the functions.